rajpagariya/ninja-framework/README.md

 - rajpagariya[at]hotmail(dot)com

 ## Credits
 This project has been developed under the mentorship of Mr. Yogesh Ranjan Upadhyay (Director, [Ninja Info-Sec Services Pvt.
-Ltd.](www.ninjasecurity.co.in) during my summer internship.
+Ltd.](www.ninjasecurity.co.in)) during my summer internship.
+He can be reached at director[at]ninjasecurity[dot]co[dot]in.